Horror fusionis

 In ophthalmology, horror fusionis is a condition in which the eyes have an unsteady deviation, with the extraocular muscles performing spasm-like movements that continuously shift the eyes away from the position in which they would be directed to the same point in space, giving rise to diplopia.
 Even when the double vision images are made to nearly overlap using optical means such as prisms, the irregular movements prevent binocular fusion.
 The name horror fusionis (Latin phrase literally meaning "fear of fusion") arises from the notion that the brain is, or at least appears to be, actively preventing binocular fusion.

 The condition is an extreme type of binocular fusion deficiency.

-Symptoms
+Symptoms and signs

 When the eye position is fully corrected (for example after surgical alignment of the eyes) or when the patient is provided with the best achievable prism correction, the patient does not experience binocular fusion and, instead, sees a double image that is very close to the fixation image and is perceived as "dancing around" it.
 The eyes display an unsteady misalignment.